Gamze1314/OceanCargo-App/README.md

 Endpoint: /shipments
 Method: GET
-Purpose: Retrieve and set the list of shipments along with associated containers.
+Action: Retrieve and set the list of shipments along with associated containers.

 Add Container for the Selected Shipment

 Endpoint: /containers
 Method: POST
-Purpose: Add a new container to a shipment.
+Action: Add a new container to a shipment.

 Delete Container

 Endpoint: /containers/{containerId}
 Method: DELETE
-Purpose: Remove a container from a shipment.
+Action: Remove a container from a shipment.

 Update Container

 Endpoint: /containers/{containerId}
 Method: PATCH
-Purpose: Modify container details.
+Action: Modify container details.

 Search Container

 Endpoint: /container/{containerNumber}
 Method: GET
-Purpose: Retrieve container details by container number.
+Action: Retrieve container details by container number.

 Error Handling for all API calls: Alerts the user on failure and updates state upon success.